 They say that trends blow from the West to the East.
 That blowing trend is wind (and solar) power.

-While each region’s energy mix is different, traditional power plants burning coal and natural gas are greatly affected by the movement toward renewable energy generation.
-As a result of the inherent intermittence of renewable energy, these thermal power generation plants are having a major about-face in terms of their operations strategy.
+While each region’s energy mix is different, traditional power plants using coal and natural gas are greatly affected by the movement toward renewable energy generation.
+As a result of the inherent intermittence of renewable energy, these thermal power generation plants are having a major about face in terms of their operations strategy.

 Plants that were often rewarded for operating above full load are now tasked with adjusting their megawatt outputs every 15 minutes or less.
-A plant may need to adjust output as low as possible to avoid selling MW at a loss when renewables generation is high, while just as quickly increasing output to meet demand when the wind stops blowing.
+A plant may need to adjust output as low as possible to avoid selling MW at a loss when renewables generation is high, while just as quickly increasing output to meet demand when the wind stops blowing, or when families come home from a hard day’s work.
 These plants are probably, insufficiently compensated for their contribution to grid stability.

 Regardless, coal and natural gas power plants are testing the lower limits of their output.
 Operating ‘closer to the edge’ increases the risk of damaging equipment or tripping offline.
 Plants that can prove their ability to do so, in a safe and stable manner, have a better chance of profitability in this new era of energy generation.